rhildred/INFO8985Task1/README.md

 ## Submission

 Submit a .zip downloaded from your github.
 In the comments include a link to your github.
+Hope that this is fun!